scripterpan/scripterpan/ESP-Template/Readme.md

 ```

-## Why use it:
+### Why use it:
 It’s a safe way to check if a child exists before trying to use it.
-This prevents errors when accessing properties or methods on nil.
+This prevents errors when accessing properties or methods on *nil*.

 ---

-## When to Use Which?
+### When to Use Which?

 - Use `GetChildren()` when you want to loop through all immediate children and do something with each.